NH DoITEnterprise Lead

 Staff: 5S / 13C

-Platform foundation, governance, SI selection, designs
+Platform foundation, governance, SI selection, AI tooling & automation

 Phase 1: Quick Wins